On Conformal Transformation with Multiple Scalar Fields and Geometric Property of Field Space with Einstein-like Solutions: Introduction

 The Lagrangian with $f(\phi^i)R$ term is usually referred as the one in Jordan frame, in which the kinetic terms of scalar fields are canonical.
 To compare with experimental observations, it is standard to perform a conformal transformation~\cite{Maeda:1988ab, Shapiro:1995kt, Faraoni:1998qx} on the metric tensor to Einstein frame such that $f(\phi^i)R$ is transformed into $\tilde{R}$.
 However, conformal transformation would induce non-canonical kinetic term of scalars in Einstein frame, which makes analytic treatment rather complicated and various approximate methods have to be utilized.
 If there is only one scalar field in the theory, it is always possible to redefine the field variable and make the kinetic term canonical.
 However, it is not clear whether such redefinition always exists in theories with multiple scalar fields.

 The systematic investigation on conformal transformation with multiple scalar fields was conducted in Ref.~\cite{Kaiser:2010ps}, in which the analysis was done with the effective metric tensor $\mathcal{G}_{ij}$ in the field space defined by the kinetic term $\mathcal{G}_{ij}d\phi^i d\phi^j$.
-Only one solution was found for $f(\phi^i)$ with two scalar fields such that the associated $\mathcal{G}_{ij}$ is conformally flat.
-This finding seems to pose an obstacle for analytic analysis in phenomenological model building involving multiple scalar fields.
+Only one solution was found for $f(\phi^i)$ with two scalar fields such that the associated $\mathcal{G}_{ij}$ is conformally flat. \rem{This finding seems to pose an obstacle for analytic analysis in phenomenological model building involving multiple scalar fields.
 For example, standard model Higgs doublet composes four real scalar fields, and $\sigma$-model has $N$ fields with SO$(N)$ symmetry.
+It is then unclear whether physical models with Higgs doublet, $\sigma$-model and other multiple scalar fields might induce non-canonical kinetic terms that result in unstable systems.
+For instance, whether an opposite sign of the kinetic term in Jordan frame would indicate the appearance of ghost.}

-In this paper, we present several new solutions for $f(\phi^i)$ with the corresponding $\mathcal{G}_{ij}$ conformally flat.
+In this paper, we intend to answer the above question and present several new solutions for $f(\phi^i)$ with the corresponding $\mathcal{G}_{ij}$ conformally flat.
 We solve the relevant nonlinear partial differential equations for the requirements on $f(\phi^i)$ for any number of scalar fields and tabulate the solutions in Table.~\ref{tab:cases}, which might be useful for future model building.
 Our results suggest that for $\sigma$-model with $N$ scalar fields the field space can be conformally flat if the coupling has a particular form, in which local scaling symmetry is evident.
 We also find in some modified gravity theories that involve function of $R$ and scalar fields, the associated field spaces are always conformally flat.

 This paper is organized as follows.
 In section~\ref{sec:formalism}, we establish our theoretical formalism along with the notations.
 Then in section~\ref{sec:geometry} we analyze the structure of field space and solve the differential equations for conformally flat metric tensor.
 Later in section~\ref{sec:local} we discuss a particular case in which a local scaling symmetry is present for $\sigma$-model that couples to gravity non-minimally.
 After that, in section~\ref{sec:fr} we show in modified gravity theories, such as Starobinsky model, the field space is always conformally flat.
 Finally, we give our conclusion.